scalinalx/Substackulous/memlog/vercel_deployment_fixes.md

   - Removed unnecessary `supabase` dependency from three useCallback hooks
   - This resolves the React Hook exhaustive-deps warnings

+### 4. AuthProvider Missing Error
+- Fixed "useAuth must be used within an AuthProvider" error by:
+  - Adding the ClientLayout component to the root layout
+  - This ensures that the AuthProvider is available throughout the application
+  - The error was occurring because dashboard pages were using the useAuth hook but the AuthProvider wasn't in the component tree

+### 5. Static Generation Issues
+- Fixed static generation errors during build by:
+  - Creating config files with `dynamic = 'force-dynamic'` for dashboard and login pages
+  - Updating next.config.js to exclude dashboard and login pages from static generation
+  - This prevents Next.js from trying to statically generate pages that use client-side authentication
+  - The error was occurring because Next.js was trying to prerender pages at build time, but the AuthProvider is a client component

 ## Benefits
 - Improved performance with optimized images
 - Fixed React linting errors that were preventing successful deployment
 - Ensured proper JSX syntax with escaped entities
+- Fixed authentication context errors
+- Resolved static generation issues
 - Enabled successful deployment to Vercel

 ## Next Steps